-The 2012 interim head coach position with the New Orleans Saints has been the latest hot topic surrounding “Bountygate”.
-Sean Payton, who was suspended for one year by Roger Goodell and the NFL, is reportedly seeking to have Parcells take over the head coaching position this season.
+The 2012 interim head coach position with the New Orleans Saints is the latest hot topic surrounding “Bountygate”.
+Sean Payton, suspended for one year by Roger Goodell and the NFL, is reportedly seeking to have Parcells take over the head coaching position this season.

 But here’s the real question: Why should Sean Payton and the Saints even get to choose its coach?

-Clearly, Parcells – a legend in coaching and a guy who groomed Payton, among others – would be a huge addition to the New Orleans Saints.
-A Parcells addition would instead bring forward a feeling of diminished punishment.
+Clearly, Parcells – a legend in coaching and a guy who groomed Payton – would be a huge addition to the Saints.
+A Parcells addition would bring forward a feeling of diminished punishment.

-Paying bounties to players and supporting the intent to inflict harm on opposing players is a serious offense, and one that the NFL rightfully came down hard on the Saints for participating in and having knowledge of such acts.
+Paying bounties to players and supporting the intent to inflict harm on opposing players is a serious offense.
+The NFL came down hard on the Saints for participating in and having knowledge of such acts – and rightfully so.

 It hardly seems fair.

-It’s obvious to assume that in order to block such an acquisition, Roger Goodell would have to channel his inner-David Stern, and thwart such an addition, which would likely bring on too much additional controversy.
+In order to block such an acquisition, Roger Goodell would have to channel his inner-David Stern, and thwart it.
+That would likely bring additional controversy.

-Even so, if the NFL were to really send a clear and strong message, it should have a rule in place that when a team’s head coach is banned, a franchise like the Saints should not be able to replace that position anywhere else but internally, leaving them short-handed for the entire season.
+Even so, if the NFL wants to send a clear and strong message, it should have a rule in place.
+When a team’s head coach is banned, a franchise like the Saints should not be able to replace that position anywhere else but internally.
+That leaves them short-handed for the entire season.

-In no way is this assuming that such an event could happen, but instead it’s a call to say that if you truly want to make an impact on the league, this is what should happen.
+In no way is this assuming that such an event could happen.
+It’s instead a call to action.
+If you truly want to make an impact on the league, this is what should happen.